 Treatments for Night Sweats

-1. If you’re going through
+1. If you’re going through menopause

 2. If you’re suffering from an infection

-Usually, your doctor will prescribe antibiotics, antiviral medications or other treatments to help reduce an infection that is causing night sweats.
+Usually, your doctor will prescribe antibiotics, antiviral medications, or other treatments to help reduce an infection that is causing night sweats.

 3. If you have an overactive thyroid